lukefishmoon/Memorize-And-Recall/README.md

-This is example project for the Game of Memory and Recall with react and TypeScript
+This is an example project for Game of Memory and Recall with React and TypeScript

 ### Runs the app in the development mode.